virtual sets and virtual studios for VFX, visual effects and more with Mosaic

 The benefits of using a virtual set

-- Light coming from LEDs provide realistic colors and reflections on the actors and props (not possible with green screen)
+Light coming from LEDs provides realistic colors and reflections on the actors and props (not possible with green screen)

-- This refers to the green light that is reflected onto the actors and props because of all of the green screens, giving everything a greenish glow.
+This refers to the green light that reflects onto the actors and props from the green screens.
+Everything gets a greenish glow.

-- Developing and building the LED screens is definitely expensive the first time, but the initial investment will soon make up for it by the savings on traveling to locations, building new sets, and costly post-production
+Developing and building the LED screens is definitely expensive the first time, but the initial investment will soon pay off.
+It saves on traveling to locations, building new sets, and the costly post-production

-- It is still possible to use a specific portion of the LED and transform into a green screen.
+It is still possible to use a specific portion of the LED and transform it into a green screen.

-- Rather than traveling to different locations or setting up in-studio sets with real objects, setting up a virtual set is much quicker.
+Rather than traveling to different locations or setting up in-studio sets, setting up a virtual set is faster.
 Also, when working within a normal set, changing the lighting can add significant time to each shot as cranes and lights have to be moved around and adjusted often.

 How to create virtual sets